RemiBou/Toss.Blazor/README.md

 - CosmosDB

 # Feature list
-- provide aspnet core identity pages (auth/open id, edit account) as Blazor page
+- Security pages : auth/open id, edit account, reset password
-- push new messages to the home page
+- Push new messages to the home page
-- filter message by hashtag
+- Filter message by hashtag
+- Add hashtag to your profiler
+- (pending) pushing ads to the home page

+# Running this sample
+- checkout the project
+- run CosmosDB Emulator
+- Edit Toss.Server secrets with your values using the empty-secrets.json provided
+- Build Toss.Server
+- Run Toss.Server
+- This sample uses mailjet as mail provider, edit MailService if you want to change that